 - Existing as a distinct entity; separate: individual drops of rain.

 - a.
 Marked by or expressing individuality; distinctive or individualistic: an individual way of dressing.b.
 Special; particular: Each variety of melon has its individual flavor and texture.c.
-Serving to identify or set apart: “There was nothing individual about him except a deep scar … across his right cheek” ( Rebecca West ).
+Serving to identify or set apart: “There was nothing individual about him except a deep scar … across his right cheek” ( Rebecca West )

 - a.
 A single human considered apart from a society or community: the rights of the individual.b.
 A human regarded as a distinctive or unique personality: always treated her clients as individuals; felt he was quite an individual.

-- A single animal or plant as distinguished from a species, community, or group.
+- A single organism as distinguished from a species, community, or group.

 - A member of a collection or set; a specimen.